cs1302uga/cs1302-c4-alpha/README.rst

 :Simple Name: ``ConnectFourDriver``

-You should use this driver class to help you test the constructor and methods of your ``ConectFour`` class under different scenarios.
-In many respects, you have a lot og lee way The specific details regarding what you are explicitly not permitted to do are explained later in the `Non-Functional Requirements <#non-functional-requirements>`_ section.
+You should use this driver class to help you test the constructor and methods of your ``ConnectFour`` class under different scenarios.
+In many respects, you have a lot of lee way The specific details regarding what you are explicitly not permitted to do are explained later in the `Non-Functional Requirements <#non-functional-requirements>`_ section.

 It should also be noted that the ``ConnectFourDriver`` class depends on some classes that we have included